dianasolangel/dianasolangel.github.io/README.md

 Classification of famous paintings into artistic movements or genres using a convolutional neural network (CNN) with TensorFlow and image preprocessing with OpenCV.

 #### Data
-- artist.csv: CSV file that contains information about the paintings and their corresponding artists (name, years, genre, nationality, paintings).
+- File that contains information about the paintings and their corresponding artists (name, years, genre, nationality, paintings).
 - Labelled images of famous paintings.

 #### Methodology